Questo

 SCHOOL ISN'T THE MOST EXCITING PLACE.

-Children would rather spend most of their day playing soccer, dancing, running in the park or playing their favorite computer game than attending school.
+Kids would much rather spend their day playing soccer, dancing, running around the park, or diving into their favorite computer game than sitting in a classroom.

 Can you really blame them?
-At school, they have no choice but to study subjects they usually don't really like and aren't really interested in.
+At school, they're often forced to study subjects they don't enjoy and have little interest in.

 🤔 How might we help school children boost their curiosity and motivation for learning?